Daniel Hemric: NASCAR Craftsman Truck Series

+NASCAR Xfinity Series

 On September 17, 2016, it was announced that Hemric would join Richard Childress Racing in 2017.
 Hemric ran the full Xfinity Series schedule and competed for Rookie of the Year, driving the No. 21 Chevy Camaro.
 Hemric made his Xfinity debut at the 2017 PowerShares QQQ 300 at Daytona, which is where he finished 31st after being caught up in an early crash.
-He rebounded the next week at Atlanta, finishing 9th for his first career Xfinity top-10 finish.
+He rebounded the next week at Atlanta, finishing ninth for his first career Xfinity top-ten finish.
 At Bristol, Hemric won the Dash 4 Cash.
-At Richmond, he won his first career pole and then scored a then career-best 3rd-place finish.
-At Mid-Ohio, Hemric would run in the top 5 for most of the day, bringing home an impressive and career-best 2nd-place finish.
+At Richmond, he won his first career pole and then scored a career-best third-place finish.
+At Mid-Ohio, Hemric would run in the top-five for most of the day, bringing home an impressive and career-best second-place finish.
 In the playoffs, Hemric advanced to the Championship Round at Homestead as the lone non-JR Motorsports driver.
-Despite starting the race strong, he was eventually plagued by battery issues that dropped him 12 laps behind the leader.
-He finished 34th and 13 laps down, fourth in the points.
+Despite starting the race strong, he was eventually plagued by battery issues that dropped him twelve laps behind the leader.
+He finished 34th and thirteen laps down, fourth in the points.